peregoniccolo/ACTaM-Proj/README.md

 ## DB structure
 Collections:
-* presets: contains all 4 presets chosen by us for you to play with
+* presets: which contains all 4 presets designed by us for you to play with
-* user_presets: contains all sets of parameters saved by the users
+* user_presets: which contains all sets of parameters saved by the users
-* preset_num: contains the counter for the saved presets
+* preset_num: which contains the counter for the saved sets

 # References